h0p3zZ/BScThesis/Notes/2_Notes.md

 - Is a task which is scheduled but not with the full duration (e.g. 10 slots instead of 11) deemed completed?
 - What is reasonable addition of overhead for each junk the task is split in.
 - Is a task that is split up actually only one task, or is it possible to separate those task beforehand.

+# Notes from meeting
+Remove timeWindow (don't give the solver a notion of days) -> Replace by timeslots (frontend handles)

+prefered timeslots can be just the previous timeslots but with weights/benefits